October 31, 2022

 Since 2005, when the Alberta Sustainable Resource Development (SRD) released its Woodland Caribou Recovery Plan, Alberta’s wolves have been singled out for official culling in order to improve prospects for one of the wolf’s prey species, the caribou.
 During the winter of 2005/06, 89 wolves were shot from helicopters in caribou habitat, and the killing program continued in 2006/07.
-Since then, SRD has begun to use poison to again “control” the resilient wolf.
+Since then, SRD and its successive departments such as Alberta Environment and Parks (AEP) have embarked on a program of using poison to again “control” the resilient wolf.

-- Why wolves – and possibly moose, deer, and elk – face extraordinary culling is a complex story that fails to include vitally important measures to preserve their wilderness habitat, which truly could save caribou from further declines.
-It is a story perhaps best told by wolf specialist Dick Dekker (see Wild Lands Advocate June 2007).
+Why wolves – and possibly moose, deer, and elk – face extraordinary culling is a complex story that fails to include vitally important measures to preserve their wilderness habitat, which truly could save caribou from further declines.
+It is a story perhaps best told by wolf specialist Dick Dekker (see: Wild Lands Advocate June 2007 [pdf]).

-- Some municipalities and organizations such as Alberta Foundation for Wild Sheep and local Fish and Game Associations are now offering bounties for dead wolves.
-Though Alberta Sustainable Resource Development is nominally responsible for managing wildlife in Alberta, they refuse to become involved in these highly questionable bounty schemes.
+Some municipalities and organizations such as Alberta Foundation for Wild Sheep and local Fish and Game associations are now offering bounties for dead wolves.
+Though Alberta Environment and Parks is nominally responsible for managing wildlife in Alberta, they refuse to become involved in these highly questionable bounty schemes.

 The inter-relationship between wolves and their mostly wild ungulate prey is an essential part of healthy ecosystems, especially for wildlife that occupy large, intact tracts of wilderness.
 For this inter-relationship to endure into the future, the following conditions must be met:

 To the south of Canada, the wolf is listed as a threatened species under the American Endangered Species Act.
 Canada has no such designation for the wolf, despite the fact that it has been extirpated from much of its former habitat.